-The “baby” is starting to grow, and quickly.
+The “baby” starts to grow, andd fast.
 Doors open and close, the turbolifts move by themselves.
 The creature is learning how to “walk”.
 It is becoming self-aware, but the crying is getting on everyone’s nerves.
 Uhura suggests they treat the ship as if it were a real child and she sings the entity to sleep.
 Spock and Scotty track down the entity within the ship’s computer and discover it is located in the core itself.
-They cannot isolate the “baby” without cutting off life support and main power.
+They cannot isolate the “baby” without cutting off main power and life support.

 As the ship approaches Minerva, the child wakes up.
 It takes over navigation of the ship and moves it toward the sun, which it considers “pretty”.
 Unless Kirk can regain control of the Enterprise, the baby will “crawl” right into the star!

 Kirk orders the controls that connect the computer to engineering to be manually severed.
 As a work team does this, though, the ship starts disobeying commands.
 The baby is having a tantrum.
 The heat from the sun is rising.
 The crew is beginning to collapse as the cooling systems overheat.
 Kirk now orders the outer hull to be electrified.
 This succeeds in teaching the child that every time it moves toward the sun, it will be hurt.